 A commanding voice of British conservatism, he shaped the Telegraph's editorial thunder and penned the definitive Thatcher biography.

-Charles Moore has spent a career at the heart of Britain's political and media establishment, wielding a pen with the force of conviction.
-As a young journalist, his sharp, traditionalist conservative views quickly found a home at The Daily Telegraph, where he would later serve as editor, shaping its voice into a formidable critic of the European Union and a guardian of Thatcherite principles.
-His tenure at The Spectator, both as editor and later chairman, cemented his role as a ringmaster of right-wing intellectual debate.
-Moore’s most monumental task came after leaving daily editing: authorizing the official biography of Margaret Thatcher.
-The three-volume work, published over a decade, is less a hagiography than a deeply researched, psychologically nuanced portrait that became the standard account of her life.
-His elevation to the House of Lords in 2020 was a fitting capstone for a man whose commentary has long sought to influence the corridors of power he now formally inhabits.
+Charles Moore authored the official biography of Margaret Thatcher, a three-volume, deeply researched portrait that became the standard account of her life.
+As a young journalist, his sharp, traditionalist conservative views found a home at The Daily Telegraph, where he later served as editor, shaping its voice into a critic of the European Union.
+His tenure at The Spectator, as editor and later chairman, made him a ringmaster of right-wing intellectual debate.
+His elevation to the House of Lords in 2020 capped a career spent influencing the corridors of power he now formally inhabits.

 1946–1964